cryptax/techweb/git.md

 ## Reverting

-- Get a particular commit for a file: `git checkout xxxx file`
+- Get a particular commit for a file: `git checkout xxxx file`.
+This is just to *test* a given commit.
+- To revert the last commit: `git revert xxxxx`.
+See [here](https://code.likeagirl.io/how-to-undo-the-last-commit-393e7db2840b)
 - Return from a detached HEAD state: `git checkout master` or `git checkout -`

 ## Branches